rockettheme/docs/Docs/joomla/extensions/rokquickcart/INDEX.md

 ![][extension]

 RokQuickCart is a simple shopping cart for Joomla.
 It takes a simple, yet elegant, shopping cart script and integrates directly into Joomla.
-It allows you to showcase products, inclusive of images, descriptions and additional options, and purchase these items, with support for shipping and tax calculation..
+It allows you to showcase products, inclusive of images, descriptions and additional options, and purchase these items, with support for shipping and tax calculation.

 The extension uses **PayPal** and **Google Checkout** as its payment systems, and comes with a built-in theme.